Chapter 4 : Appleby Arrows v Caerphilly Catapults

 Shawn gave another laugh before he let Harrison check his equipment.
 Roxanne turned back around and began slowly rolling her head around as she looked at the coach, who was still talking to the Chasers.

-“I thought that you wouldn’t make it back from your walk in time to hear Gerald’s pep talk,” Violet said to Roxanne, who stopped rolling her head around and looked down at Violet who had stopped stretching her legs and was slowly getting up off of the floor.
+“I thought that you wouldn’t make it back from your walk in time to hear Gerald’s pep talk,” Violet said to Roxanne, who stopped rolling her head around and looked down at Violet.
+She had stopped stretching her legs and was slowly getting up off of the floor.

 “I always make sure that I’m back in time for the pep talk,” Roxanne told her a sarcastic tone to her voice, “I wouldn’t miss it for the world.”